What is Trading Below Cash?

 The market value of a company’s equity does not match its book value most of the time.
 The market value is more volatile, impacted by market sentiment and analysts’ forecasts.

-When a company is trading below cash, it means the company’s total share value traded in the market is lower than its holding of cash, excluding the debt, which implies a very low valuation of the company’s stocks.
+When a company is trading below cash, it means the company’s total share value traded in the market is lower than its holding of cash, excluding the debt, which implies a very low valuation of the company’s stock.

 For example, a company holds $5 million of cash reserve and $3 million of liabilities.
 Its net cash holdings are $2 million ($5 million – $3 million).
 If the company’s stocks are traded at $40/share with 30,000 shares outstanding, the market capitalization is $1.2 million.
 It is lower than the net cash holding, which means that the company is trading below cash.